webpack/webpack.js.org/src/content/guides/caching.md

 ...
 ```

 ... we can see that all three have.
 This is because each [`module.id`](/api/module-variables/#moduleid-commonjs) is incremented based on resolving order by default.
 Meaning when the order of resolving is changed, the IDs will be changed as well.
-So, to recap:
+To recap:

 - The `main` bundle changed because of its new content.
 - The `vendor` bundle changed because its `module.id` was changed.